orstewar/ist346-content/2018-fall/syllabus.md

 ## Course Learning Outcomes

-- Discuss the strategic role that technology plays in today&#39;s competitive business environment.
+- Discuss the strategic role that technology plays in today's competitive business environment.
 - Understand the role that IT plays in improving business processes by helping organizations cut costs and become more competitive.
 - Survey several technologies and assess the implications of implementing them to solve business problems in an enterprise environment.
 - Evaluate information technology services through the lenses of: support, management, cost, security, value, and functionality.